RichardErkhov/Richard-roop/README.md

 # Join the discord server (this is not official roop server!) https://discord.gg/hzrJBGPpgN
+Just for your information, latest version of "richard roop" is actually called [FastFaceSwap (FFS)](https://github.com/RichardErkhov/FastFaceSwap) and is on my github.
+It has more features, that you might like.
+It's also faster.
 Take a video and replace the face in it with a face of your choice.
 You only need one image of the desired face.
 No dataset, no training.

 Also allow row render (original, faceswap, enchance face via codeformer or gfpgan):